yunuservices/F3Name-Fixed/README.md

 ![Local world time](https://www.spigotmc.org/attachments/ezgif-4-dda45a2c9f-gif.357307/)

 ## Compiling
 Clone or download this repository and import it like `Maven project` into your IDE.
-Then build `F3Name` project, and plugin jar will appear in `target` folder.
+Then build `F3Name` project using `package`, and plugin jar will appear in `target` folder.